-Make it in Albania.
+ProSEED - Make it in Albania!
 Creating prospects for employment, development and growth

-Programme title: Sustainable economic and regional development, promoting employment, vocational education and training in Albania (ProSEED).
+Title: Sustainable economic and regional development, promotion of employment, and vocational education and training in Albania (ProSEED)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Albanian Prime Minister's Office and the Ministry of Finance and Economy